 This helped the kids see that mistakes are a part of life and that the only thing you can do after making them is vow to do better next time and to work to repair the damage.

-We Taught Them About Good Money Management as We Learned
+We Taught Them how to manage money as We Learned

-The fourth thing we did to teach our kids good money management skills in the midst of our financial mess was to teach them the good stuff as we learned it.
+The fourth thing we did to teach our kids how to manage money in the midst of our financial mess was to teach them the good stuff as we learned it.

-We taught them about the importance of regular saving, the importance of avoiding debt and the value in planning for future expenses.
+We taught them about the importance of regular savings, the importance of avoiding debt, and the value in planning for future expenses.
 Every time we learn something new about money management, we share it with the kids as well.

 This helps them to see that learning is an ongoing process for everyone and that no one ever gets to the place where they truly know it all.

-Teaching your kids good money management skills when your finances are a mess can be difficult, but if you’re willing to start making changes for the better with your money, you can bring your kids along for the ride and help them to learn about good money management as you fix your money mistakes and create a better financial picture for both you and your kids.
+Teaching your kids good money management skills when your finances are a mess can be difficult.
+Still, if you’re willing to start making changes for the better with your money, you can bring your kids along for the ride and help them to learn about proper money management as you fix your money mistakes and create a better financial picture for both you and your kids.

 But I believe that by taking them along for the ride – even though we started out in a huge financial mess – we helped them to see that everyone makes mistakes (even big ones) and that by acknowledging those mistakes and committing to overcoming them, redemption can happen.